ponylang/ponyc/INSTALL.md

 ## macOS

-Prebuilt macOS packages are available for macOS on Intel via [ponyup](https://github.com/ponylang/ponyup).
+Prebuilt macOS packages are available for macOS via [ponyup](https://github.com/ponylang/ponyup).
 You can also install nightly builds using ponyup.

 To install the most recent ponyc on macOS: